Stankiat/privacy-policy/index.md

 # Privacy Policy

-Effective Date: [ENTER DATE]
+Effective Date: [12.
+February 2026]

-Thank you for playing [YOUR GAME NAME].
+Thank you for playing [Swing Dash Geometry].

 This Privacy Policy explains how we handle information in connection with your use of the game.